J: It wasn’t my intention but that is what happened.

 politically and intellectually take charge of this.
 Who was the President of the

 University of Indiana?
-He turned out to be the first President of Stanford University, the Harvard of the West, a position he held for 30 years.
+He turned out to be the first President of Stanford University, the Harvard of the West, a position he held for 30 years. - What we’re really talking about is a deliberate and massive retardation of normal

 human growth processes and the monopolistic assumption of responsibility and